 Acts of benevolence are the hallmarks of true Christians.
 The Bible encourages you to help the needy among us.
 Christ taught that every kind deed you do to others is as if you did it to Christ Himself.

 For I was hungry, and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.
 (Matthew 25:35-36)

 You are a steward of Christ’s greater riches (both material and spiritual).
 Bless others with your means as much as you can.
-You will be surprised how much your faith will grow strong.
+You will be surprised at how much your faith will grow strong.
 You can also read about the difference between Christian philanthropy and secular philanthropy here.

-10. Volunteer in Community Service Drives
+10. Volunteer in Community Service Initiatives

 Little children, let us not love in word or talk but in deed and in truth.
 (1 John 3:18, ESV).

 Participate in free food distribution to the needy and environmental cleaning efforts.
 Remember, the Bible encourages you to use your God-given resources to serve the poor and less privileged members of your society.
 The apostle Peter states:’

 As each has received a gift, use it to serve one another, as good stewards of God's varied grace (1 Peter 4:10).

 We are to carry each other’s burden, as Paul reminded the Galatians: